bhdone/btchd/doc/JSON-RPC-interface.md

   withstand arbitrary Internet traffic, so changing the above settings to expose it to the Internet (even using something like a Tor hidden service) could expose you to unconsidered vulnerabilities.
-See `btchdd -help` for more information about these settings and other settings described in this document.
+See `depincd -help` for more information about these settings and other settings described in this document.

     Related, if you use Bitcoin Core inside a Docker container, you may